Hiroshi Yamauchi: Ownership of the Seattle Mariners

 In 1991, the Seattle Mariners were put up for sale; if a local owner could not be found, the team would be moved to Florida.
 Seeking to prevent this, a consortium of Seattle-area business owners formed The Baseball Club of Seattle, and searched for someone who could contribute a substantial amount of capital.
 When Microsoft owner Bill Gates declined to help, Slade Gorton, a Senator from Washington who had interacted with Nintendo during the Senate's hearings on IP theft, contacted Yamauchi through Howard Lincoln, CEO of Nintendo of America.
 Thankful to Seattle, where NoA is located, for their support of the company, Yamauchi agreed to the proposal, offering to contribute $75 million out of a bid of $125 million.
 The Mariners were interested, but Major League Baseball was not, objecting to the control of 60% of the team by someone from Japan.
 Only after facing sustained pressure, including from Texas Rangers owner George W. Bush, did they relent, and even then, Yamauchi was forbidden from owning more than 50% of the voting interest.

 As an owner, Yamauchi was rather hands-off, assigning his rights to the Mariners to Nintendo of America, and never attending a game.
 The one game he did plan to attend, to be held in Kyoto in 2003, was moved to the U.S. due to the impending Iraq War.

 Death

 On 19 September 2013, aged 85, Yamauchi died of complications of pneumonia.
 Nintendo released a statement stating that its staff members were mourning the loss of their former president.

+Following Yamauchi's death, his son Katsuhito Yamauchi and grandson Banjō Yamauchi inherited Nintendo shares held by the family and sold more than one billion dollars worth of stock to Nintendo.